Overview of Government

 My hope is that students come away with an understanding of the foundational documents, some sense of both the history and the present, the ability to read and make sense of the news, and the knowledge of whom (and how) to ask if you want to change something in Washington.
 When finished, your students will know about the House Ways and Means Committee, the reason most controversial Supreme Court rulings come in June, and the difference between caucuses and primaries.

 In short, the news will make sense.

-Overall, this program moves well from topic to topic, covering widely with a reasonable amount of depth.
+Overall, this course moves well from topic to topic, covering widely with a reasonable amount of depth.
 Very high-interest throughout.
 Also includes two books for Bible.

 Overview of EconomicsOne-Semester

 Many states require Economics in order to graduate.
 Sonlight's course gives students a balanced, critical view of modern economics, from basic theory to politics and trade.
 It also seeks to look at God's perspective.

 Central to this course is a quality online program from Thinkwell (good for one student for one year; additional subscriptions needed for each student).

 I had an amazing microeconomics professor when I was a freshman in college.
 In the first minute of the first day of class, he asked a question: Why do you always see multiple gas stations clustered on the same street corner?
 It seems a bit crazy, when you think about it.
 Why would a gas station owner deliberately position himself next to the competition?
 An hour later, we knew the answer.
 More importantly, in the span of one class period, we had learned that economics is not about money.
 It's about a new way of thinking.

 That class was full of ideas that stuck with me.
 They're etched into my memory – I can remember them clearly 15 years later. … And that amazing professor is the teacher of this course.